The Olive Young Best Awards 2025: Top 10 Skincare Products Translated

 Category: Essence/Serum — 2nd Place Volume: 50ml

-Why it matters: Goodal's seventh consecutive Olive Young Award.
-The 2025 version was reformulated with 청귤 엑소좀 (green tangerine exosomes) and 5% niacinamide — a significant upgrade.
-Exosomes are the hottest delivery technology in Korean skincare right now, and Goodal's inclusion signals the ingredient's move from clinical to mass-market.
+Why it matters: Goodal's seventh consecutive Olive Young Award, and 2nd place in the essence/serum category behind Torriden.
+The "Alpha" reformulation added green tangerine exosomes — particles roughly 2,000 times smaller than a pore, meant to improve absorption — and boosted the niacinamide concentration by 25% over the prior formula.
+Exosomes are one of the hottest delivery technologies in Korean skincare right now, and Goodal's inclusion signals the ingredient's move from clinical to mass-market.

 For more on how Korean clinical research validates niacinamide at these concentrations, see our niacinamide Korean clinical trials article and the broader best niacinamide products in K-beauty: concentration compared.